flexmonster/pivot-react/typescript/README.md

 ## Usage

-For details on usage, refer to the [Flexmonster integration with React](http://www.flexmonster.com/doc/integration-with-react/?r=rm_react) tutorial.
+For details on usage, refer to the [Integration with React](http://www.flexmonster.com/doc/integration-with-react/?r=rm_react) guide.